jronallo/microdata_schemaorg_example/source/code4lib.html.md

           Reproduction and use of this material requires permission from North Carolina State University.</dd>

-So while anyone can easily extend Schema.org types and properties, for them to have any usefulness, there needs to be some community using or consumer understanding the same extensions in a consistent way.
+So while anyone can easily extend Schema.org types and properties, there needs to be some community using or consumer understanding the same extensions in a consistent way for the extensions to have any usefulness.
 Do not expect the search
-engines to do anything with any arbitrary property name.
+engines to do anything with property names that are not documented on Schema.org.

 ### Another way forward for the cultural heritage sector?